Skip to content

 (IV) VIDEO CONFERENCING

 Video-conferencing is a substitute of face to face communication.
-Face to face videoconferencing can be accomplished in two ways:
+Face-to-face videoconferencing can be accomplished in two ways:

 Advantages